-It’s time to set your intentions for 2015.
+It’s time to set your intentions for this year.
 Here are 20 fabulous tips from some of the world’s best career experts to assist you in taking control of your career and making this year your best year ever.

 1. Engage in the “Power of Stopping”.
 According to Susan Freeman, a daily centering practice can reap you huge rewards in terms of calm and peacefulness.
 It can also improve your relationships with others.